Sarthakmistry/ecommerce-data-pipeline/README.md

 # E-Commerce Data Pipeline

-An end-to-end data platform that ingests product, order, customer, and inventory data from external APIs and synthetic generators, transforms it through a medallion architecture (RAW → Staging → Data Vault 2.0 → Star Schema), validates data quality at every layer, and delivers analytics-ready tables to Snowflake — all orchestrated by Airflow.
+An end-to-end data platform that ingests product, order, customer, and inventory data from external APIs, transforms it through a medallion architecture (RAW → Staging → Data Vault 2.0 → Star Schema), validates data quality at every layer, and delivers analytics-ready tables to Snowflake, all orchestrated by Airflow.

 ## Architecture

 ```